RUCAIBox/RecSysDatasets/conversion_tools/usage/DIGINETICA.md

 Create a folder 'diginetica-data' and put them in it.

 3.Go the ``conversion_tools/`` directory
-and run the following command to get the Atomic files of DIGINETICA dataset.
+and run the following command to get the atomic files of DIGINETICA dataset.

 ```
 # if duplicate_removal